PhilippeStreiff is a former racing driver from France who was forced to retire from the motorsports after being left quadriplegic.

 Late start of the career

-He was born on 26th of June 1955 in La Tronche, in the Auvergne-Rhone-Alpes region in France.
+He was born in June 1955 in La Tronche, in the Auvergne-Rhone-Alpes region in France.
 He studied at the National School of Arts and Trades of Aix-en-Provence and was a big motorsport enthusiast since his childhood but started to compete relatively late, in 1976.
 In the following year, he attended racing school at Nogaro circuit while in 1978 entered French Formula Renault series and scored his maiden win at Circuit Paul Ricard.

 Competing in the Formula 3 Championship